spadgos/sublime-jsdocs/README.md

   - Changes Linux shortcut for reparsing a comment block to <kbd>Alt+Shift+Tab</kbd>
 - **v2.6.5**, *19 June 2012*
   - Bugfix for adding linebreaks when not at the start or end of a line
-- **v2.6.4**, *4 June 2012*
-  - Better support for indentation using tabs
-  - YUI tags are supported by the autocomplete
-  - When only whitespace exists on a docblock line, and `trim_automatic_white_space` is set to true, the whitespace is removed.
-  - Better support for comment blocks opened with `/*`

 Older history can be found in [the history file](https://github.com/spadgos/sublime-jsdocs/blob/master/HISTORY.md).